Brought to you by: LEADER OF THE PAK

 The single most effective way of getting your cat back is through the use of humane traps.
 It is imperative that you begin the trapping process as soon as possible after losing your cat.

-At The SPOT, we recommend the use of two traps strategically placed, baited and set nightly for at least four weeks.
+We recommend the use of two traps strategically placed, baited and set nightly for at least four weeks.

 Here Is A List Of Action Items: